NAC Member Selection Criteria

 - Willingness to accept NAC-member responsibilities

-- Affinity for BYU and the Marriott School of Management
+- Affinity for BYU and the Marriott School of Business

-- All NAC nominations are reviewed by the Marriott School dean and NAC executive director.
+- All NAC nominations are reviewed by the BYU Marriott dean and NAC executive director.
 Names are then forwarded to the NAC Membership Committee.

 - The NAC Membership Committee discusses nominations and recommends a final list to the NAC Executive Committee for a discussion and vote.